mosen/spirit/README.md

 - Install `ruby` if you haven't already.
 - Install `bundler`
 - Run `bundle install` from this directory to deal with Gem dependencies.
+- Run the rake task to create a repository (or copy yours from DS)

+        $ rake spirit:repo

 - You can run `rackup` from this directory to run a temporary test service.

 ## API Reference